Angels and Demons (collection): Runway show

 Angels and Demons was originally scheduled to be presented on 9 March 2010 at La Conciergerie in Paris, but the full-scale show was cancelled after McQueen's death.
 Instead, the Alexander McQueen brand showed the sixteen completed looks privately to small groups of guests on 9 and 10 March.
 The presentations were held in the Louis XV salon at the Hôtel de Clermont-Tonnerre on the rue François-I^{er}.
-The staging was deliberately kept simple, with no attempt made to emulate McQueen's bent for theatrical presentations.
+The staging was deliberately kept simple, making no attempt to emulate McQueen's bent for theatrical presentations.
 Guests were seated on boxes around the periphery of the room.
 Before the show, they were all given a note that read "each piece is unique, as was he".
 For the soundtrack, the brand used the classical music that McQueen had listened to in his studio while working on the collection: selections from the work of Ludwig van Beethoven, Joseph Haydn, and Henry Purcell.

 Peter Philips and Guido Palau handled hair and make-up, respectively.
 (Note: McQueen consulted with Philip Treacy, a longtime collaborator, about creating headpieces for the runway show.
 He wanted Treacy to replicate a ship-shaped hat Treacy had made for Blow in the 1990s, and which had been placed on her casket.
 Treacy was reluctant due to the design's complexity, but agreed to make one in white for the collection.
 It is unclear if the hat was actually produced; it was not worn in the private presentations of the collection.)
 The models were styled with faces powdered stark white.
-They wore gold head-wraps, some with gold feathers in the style of Mohican haircuts.
+They wore gold head wraps, some with gold feathers in the style of Mohican haircuts.
 (Note: "Mohican haircut" is the British term for a haircut usually referred to as a "Mohawk haircut" in American English.)
-The wraps were reminiscent of the head-coverings worn by many women in the Medieval and Renaissance paintings McQueen was referencing.
-They may also have been a reference to similar head-coverings worn in McQueen's Voss (Spring/Summer 2001).
+The wraps were reminiscent of the head coverings worn by many women in the Medieval and Renaissance paintings McQueen was referencing.
+They may also have been a reference to similar head coverings worn in McQueen's Voss (Spring/Summer 2001).
 The Mohican-esque feathers referred to McQueen's history of referencing British punk fashion.

-Proceedings were sombre, with the models entering one by one, walking slowly up and down the small room, then exiting.
+Proceedings were sombre; the models entered one by one, walked slowly up and down the small room, then exited.
 Polina Kasina, McQueen's longtime fit model, wore the final ensemble, the feathered coat.
 The shows closed with the whispered words "There is no more"; the models did not return for the traditional final walk.